chongmarcus19/sierra-leone/README.md

 # Liberation: Minotaur
-A dynamic interactive survival game inspired by the Greek tale of Theseus and the Minotaur utilizing object-oriented programming in C++.
+Survival game inspired by the Greek tale of Theseus and the Minotaur utilizing object-oriented programming principles in C++.
 Game incorporates a live map and randomly generated events.

 ## How to Play
-Run the driver file in an ide and play the game through the terminal
+Run driver file in ide and play game through terminal

 ## The Game
 - The player's goal is to reach the end of the maze